Charing Windmill: History

-Charing Mill was built in the early nineteenth century.
-It was marked on the 1819-43 Ordnance Survey map and also on Greenwood's 1821 map of Kent.
+Charing Mill was built in the early 19th century.
+It was marked on the 1819–43 Ordnance Survey map and also on Greenwood's 1821 map of Kent.
 It was working until 1891, when the business was transferred to Field Watermill, although two new common sails had been erected on the mill by Holman's of Canterbury the year before.
 The sails were removed in 1917 after being damaged in a gale.

 Description

 Charing Mill is a three-storey smock mill on a single-storey base.
 It has a Kentish-style cap.
-It had two Common sails and two Spring sails and was winded by a fantail.
-The cast-iron windshaft carries a wooden Brake Wheel driving a wooden wallower, carried on a wooden upright shaft.
-The Wooden clasp arm Great Spur Wheel survives, but the three pairs of millstones have been removed.
+It had two common sails and two spring sails and was winded by a fantail.
+The cast-iron windshaft carries a wooden brake wheel driving a wooden wallower, carried on a wooden upright shaft.
+The wooden clasp arm great spur wheel survives, but the three pairs of millstones have been removed.
 The mill was originally painted white overall, but the body of the mill was creosoted in 1969.